-- (1) (in relation to a credit institution) the EEA State in which the credit institution has been authorised in accordance with the Banking Consolidation Directive - (2) (in relation to an investment firm): - (a) where the investment firm is a natural person, the EEA State in which his head office is situated - (b) where the investment firm is a legal person, the EEA State in which its registered office is situated or, if under its national law it has no registered office, the EEA State in which its head office is situated

-- (3) (in relation to an insurer with an EEA right) the EEA State in which the registered office of the insurer is situated - (4) (in relation to a market) the EEA State in which the registered office of the body which provides trading facilities is situated or, if under its national law it has no registered office, the EEA State in which that body's head office is situated - (5) (in relation to a Treaty firm) the EEA State in which its head office is situated, in accordance with paragraph 1 of Schedule 4 to the Act (Treaty rights)

-Investment company with variable capital

-"Instrument of Incorporation"

-The instrument of incorporation of the Company as amended from time to time

-"Investment Managers"

-Sarasin & Partners LLP and Waverton Investment Management Limited, the investment managers to the ACD in respect of the Company

-"IOSCO"

-The International Organisation of Securities Commissions

-"KIID"

-Key Investor Information Document

-"MiFID II"

-Markets in Financial Instruments Directive, effective from 3 January 2018, or the statutory equivalent thereof, which forms part of UK law by virtue of the EUWA, as applicable.

-"Net Asset Value" or "NAV"

-The value of the Scheme Property of the Company less the liabilities of the Company as calculated in accordance with the Instrument of Incorporation

-"OEIC Regulations" The Open-Ended Investment Companies

-Regulations 2001 as amended or re-enacted

-"OTC Derivative" Over-the-counter derivative: a derivative

-transaction which is not traded on an

-investment exchange

-"Register" the register of Shareholders of the Company

-"Registrar" Evelyn Partners Fund Solutions Limited, or

-such other entity as is appointed to act as Registrar to the Company from time to time

-"Regulated Activities Order" The Financial Services and Markets Act 2000

-(Regulated Activities) Order 2001 (SI

-2001/544) as amended

-"Regulations" The OEIC Regulations and the FCA Handbook

-(including the COLL Sourcebook)

-"Scheme Property" The scheme property of the Company

-required under the COLL Sourcebook to be

-given for safekeeping to the Depositary

-"SDRT" Stamp duty reserve tax

-"Share" or "Shares" A share or shares in the Company (including larger denomination shares, and smaller denomination shares equivalent to one thousandth of a larger denomination share)

-"Shareholder" A holder of registered Shares in the

-Company

-"Switch" The exchange where permissible of Shares of

-one fund of another fund

-"UCITS Directive" means the EC Directive on Undertakings for

-Collective Investment in Transferable Securities, or the statutory equivalent thereof which forms part of UK law by virtue of the EUWA, as applicable.

-"UK UCITS Scheme"

-In accordance with sections 236A and 237 of the Financial Services and Markets Act 2000. a collective investment scheme which may consist of several sub-funds, which is either authorised unit trust scheme. authorised contractual scheme, authorised open-ended investment company with the sole object of collective investment of capital raised from the public in transferable securities or other liquid financial assets, operating on the principle of risk-spreading, with units which are, at the request of holders, repurchased or redeemed, directly or indirectly, out of those undertakings' assets, and which has identified itself as a UCITS in its prospectus and has been authorised accordingly by the FCA.

-"Valuation Point"
+(in relation to a Treaty firm) the EEA Statein which its head office is situated, inaccordance with paragraph 1 of Schedule 4to the Act (Treaty rights).
+"ICVC" Investment Company with Variable Capital.
+"Instrument of Incorporation" the instrument of incorporation of the Company as amended from time to time.
+"Investment Manager" Evelyn Partners Investment Management LLP, the investment manager to the ACD in respect of the Company.
+"IOSCO" the International Organisation of Securities Commissions.
+"MiFID II" means the Markets in Financial Instruments Directive, effective from 3 January 2018, or the statutory equivalent thereof, which forms part of UK law by virtue of the EUWA, as applicable.
+"Net Asset Value" or "NAV" the value of the Scheme Property of the Company less the liabilities of the Company as calculated in accordance with the Instrument of Incorporation.
+"OEIC Regulations" the Open-Ended Investment Companies Regulations 2001 as amended or re-enacted from time to time.
+"OTC" Over-the-counter derivative: a derivative transaction which is not traded on an investment exchange.
+"Register" the register of Shareholders of the Company.
+"Registrar" Evelyn Partners Fund Solutions Limited, or such other entity as is appointed to act as Registrar to the Company from time to time.
+"Regulated Activities Order" the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001 (SI 2001/544).
+"Regulations" the OEIC Regulations and the FCA Handbook (including the COLL Sourcebook).

-The point on a Dealing Day whether on a periodic basis or for a particular valuation, at which the ACD carries out a valuation of the Scheme Property for the Company for the purpose of determining the price at which Shares of a Class may be issued, cancelled or redeemed.
-The current Valuation Point is 17.00 London time on each Dealing Day with the exception of Christmas Eve and New Year's Eve or a bank holiday in England and Wales or the last Business Day prior to those days annually where the valuation may be carried out at a time agreed in advance between the ACD and the Depositary
+"Scheme Property" the scheme property of the Company required under the COLL Sourcebook to be given for safekeeping to the Depositary.
+"SDRT" Stamp Duty Reserve Tax.
+"Share" or "Shares" a share or shares in the Company (including larger denomination shares, and smaller denomination shares equivalent to one hundredth of a larger denomination share).
+"Shareholder" a holder of registered Shares in the Company.
+"Switch" the exchange where permissible of Shares of one fund for Shares of another fund.
+"UCITS Directive" means the EC Directive on Undertakings for Collective Investment in Transferable Securities, or the statutory equivalent thereof which forms part of UK law by virtue of the EUWA, as applicable.
+"UK UCITS Scheme" in accordance with sections 236A and 237 of the Financial Services and Markets Act 2000, a collective investment scheme which may consist of several sub-funds, which is either an authorised unit trust scheme, an authorised contractual scheme, or an authorised open-ended investment company with the sole object of collective investment of capital raised from the public in transferable securities or other liquid financial assets, operating on the principle of risk-spreading, with units which are, at the request of holders, repurchased or redeemed, directly or indirectly, out of those undertakings' assets, and which has identified itself as a UCITS in its prospectus and has been authorised accordingly by the FCA.
+"Valuation Point" the point on a Dealing Day whether on a periodic basis or for a particular valuation, at which the ACD carries out a valuation of the Scheme Property for the Company for the purpose of determining the price at which Shares of a Class may be issued, cancelled or redeemed.
+The current Valuation Point is 5.00 p.m.
+London time on each Dealing Day with the exception of Christmas Eve and New Year's Eve or a bank holiday in England and Wales or the last Business Day prior to those days annually where the valuation may be carried out at a time agreed in advance between the ACD and the Depositary.